Vim Color Schemes: How to Configure

 When specifying the values for ctermfg, ctermbg/guifg, and guibg, use standard color names, their prescribed numbers, or hex values (only in the GUI).

 However, cterm and gui are not used with color values.
-Instead, the values you use for these highlight keys include bold, italic, underline, reverse, and none.
+Instead, the values used for these highlight keys include bold, italic, underline, reverse, and none.

 Note: You can substitute highlight with hi for short.